Imoptimal/queer/readme.txt

 = 1.0.6 =
 Revamped the header section (modernized the search appearance) - as seen in the new theme's screenshot.

+= 1.0.7 =
+Highlighted the current category/tag on the archive page.
+Added the admin notice on the main dashboard page.

 == Copyright ==
 Queer Theme, Copyright 2020 Ivan Maljukanovic